 Children with autism often have sensory issues.
 They may be fussy about the clothes they wear, for example.
 Hear is a list of some of the suppliers of specialist clothing .

-Some children with autism may engage in fecal smearing.
-Click on this forum to find out how mothers tackle the problem.
+Some children with autism may engage in faecal smearing.
 Hear is a list of some of the discussion and supplier sites of specialist body suits.